Shopping with a Baby. Easy, right?

 It’s finally my turn.

-Thankfully the cashier sees the urgency of the situation and rings everything through quickly.
+Thankfully, the cashier saw the situation's urgency and rang everything through quickly.

 I pay, grab my cart and start running as calmly and competently as I can.
 I’m sweating profusely from my heavy coat, my running, and the heat my screaming son is generating, but I don’t care as my face hits the freedom and chill of the outside March air.
 Okay!